claudiacolas/pds-project-23/README.md

 - MongoDB database running on port: `8081`
 - JaegerUI running on port: `16686`

-## Running the Application
+## Usage

 To run the application, follow these steps:

 1. Clone this repository to your local machine.
 2. Build and run the project using a Java IDE or the command line.

-## Usage

-To run the application and its associated MondoDB database using Docker Compose, follow these steps:

-1. Clone this repository to your local machine.
-2. Navigate to the root directory of the cloned repository where the `docker-compose.yaml` file is located.
+3. Navigate to the root directory of the cloned repository where the `docker-compose.yaml` file is located.
-3. Open a terminal or command prompt.
+4. Open a terminal or command prompt.
-4. Run the following command to start the services defined in the `docker-compose.yaml` file: docker-compose up -d
+5. Run the following command to start the services defined in the `docker-compose.yaml` file:
+       `docker-compose up -d`